 We do not keep pre-signed autographs at the agency.

 If you would like to request an autograph, please include a stamped addressed envelope using UK postage only.
-At present, due to recent changes with Royal Mail policy, foreign stamps CANNOT be used to send letters from the UK and international reply coupons are no longer accepted.
+At present, due to recent changes in Royal Mail policy, foreign stamps CAN NOT be used to send letters from the UK and international reply coupons are no longer accepted.
 Please check with your local post office on the best way to obtain UK postage for your SAE.
 If you do not include UK postage on the SAE we cannot guarantee a reply.
 Please do not send currency.

-Unfortunately we cannot respond to autograph requests made by email.
+Unfortunately, we cannot respond to autograph requests made by email.
 Please follow the instructions above only.

 Please do not be deterred by our dos and don’ts, as we endeavor to forward all items and correspondence where it is appropriate and convenient to our clients.